Mormonism and polygamy: 1882 Edmunds Act

 In February 1882, George Q. Cannon, a prominent leader in the church, was denied a non-voting seat in the U.S. House of Representatives due to his polygamous relations.
 This revived the issue of polygamy in national politics.
 One month later, the Edmunds Act was passed by Congress, amending the Morrill Act and made polygamy a felony punishable by a $500 fine and five years in prison.
-"Unlawful cohabitation," in which the prosecution did not need to prove that a marriage ceremony had taken place (only that a couple had lived together), was a misdemeanor punishable by a $300 fine and six months imprisonment.
+"Unlawful cohabitation", in which the prosecution did not need to prove that a marriage ceremony had taken place (only that a couple had lived together), was a misdemeanor punishable by a $300 fine and six months imprisonment.
 It also revoked the right of polygamists to vote or hold office and allowed them to be punished without due process.
 Even if people did not practice polygamy, they would have their rights revoked if they confessed a belief in it.
 In August, Rudger Clawson was imprisoned for continuing to cohabit with wives that he married before the 1862 Morrill Act.

 1887 Edmunds–Tucker Act

 In 1887, the Edmunds–Tucker Act allowed the disincorporation of the LDS Church and the seizure of church property; it also further extended the punishments of the Edmunds Act.
-In July of the same year, the U.S. Attorney General filed suit to seize all church assets.
+On July 31 of the same year, U.S. Attorney General George Peters filed suit to seize all church assets.

 The church was losing control of the territorial government, and many members and leaders were being actively pursued as fugitives.
-Without being able to appear publicly, the leadership was left to navigate "underground."
+Without being able to appear publicly, the leadership was left to navigate "underground".